amargaritov/starlit/README.md

 This repository includes materials for a Hutter Prize Submission (submission-2021a).
 It contains:
 * the source code of a new preprocessing algorithm that is tailored for enwik9 compression -- the _SorTing ARticLes by sImilariTy_ (STARLIT)
 * the source code of a cmix-based compressor for enwik9 amended to meet the Hutter Prize restrictions on running time and usage of RAM
-* the source code of phda9-2017 enwik8-specific preprocessor amended to work with enwik9
+* the source code of the HP-2017 enwik8-specific preprocessor amended to work with enwik9
 * a set of scripts for building and constructing the compressor combining the components mentioned above on Ubuntu 18
 * a pre-built executable file of STARLIT compressor for an AMD's Zen 2 processor